romainpascual/academic-website/content/home/teaching.md

 ---
 widget: pages
 widget_id: Teaching

-# This file represents a page section.
-headless: true

-# Order that this section appears on the page.
 weight: 50

-# Section title
 title: Teaching activities
 subtitle: null

-# Section design
 design:
-  # Use a 1-column layout
   columns: "1"

 active: true
 content:
   page_type: teaching
-  # Choose how many pages you would like to display (0 = all pages)
   count: 0
   offset: 0
   order: desc